Leviathan - The Ultimate Biblical Metaphor

-The harlot of Revelation, chapters seventeen and eighteen, rides the heads of this metaphorical sea beast.
+The harlot of Revelation, chapters seventeen and eighteen, is supported by the heads of this metaphorical sea beast.
 Learn why the harlot cannot represent ancient Rome, but actually represents a city that controls the trade of the world.
-Understand what head of Leviathan returns to destroy the harlot, the great city of trade.
+Understand what head (kingdom) of Leviathan returns to destroy the harlot, the great city of trade and then rule the world.

-Richard Lee has studied the book of The Revelation for over forty years and draws upon his in-depth knowledge of the last book in the Bible to relate modern day events with the word of the Holy Scriptures, ultimately demonstrating how Leviathan represents kings and kingdoms that have been used against the Jewish nation.
+Richard has studied the book of Revelation for over forty years and draws upon his in-depth knowledge of the last book in the Bible to relate modern day events with the word of the Holy Scriptures, ultimately demonstrating how Leviathan represents kings and kingdoms that have been used against the Jewish nation and eventually will come against the gentile.

-For those who seek answers to many of the most complex spiritual questions, Lee teaches specifically about the truth of Leviathan and the harlot who rides the heads of this sea beast, while also revealing:
+For those who seek answers to many of the most complex spiritual questions, Richard teaches specifically about the truth of Leviathan and the harlot that rides the heads of this sea beast, while also revealing:

 - The kingdom that returns to dominate the world.